sarum90/qjsonrs/README.md

 provide the Iter interface.
 The reason is: the emitted JsonTokens refer to an internal buffer of the stream, and thus maintain a reference to the stream.

-Also, the iterator returns Results, to enable reporting of IO or JSON encoding errors.
+The iterator returns Results, to enable reporting of IO or JSON encoding errors.